 AEA Ombudsperson Frequently Asked Questions

-Reports can be sent to the ombudsperson by email (email@example.com), US Mail (Leto Copeley, Copeley Johnson & Groninger PLLC, 300 Blackwell St., Suite 101, Durham, NC 27701), telephone (call Kathy Garrett at 919-937-9382 to schedule an appointment), or by filling out this electronic form on the page of the ombudsperson's website, dedicated solely for this purpose.
+Reports can be sent to the ombudsperson by email (firstname.lastname@example.org), US Mail (Leto Copeley, White & Stradley PLLC 3105 Charles B Root Wynd, Raleigh, NC 27612), telephone (call Cari Green at 919-844-0400 to schedule an appointment), or by filling out this electronic form on the page of the ombudsperson’s website, dedicated solely for this purpose.

-You do not have to speak to anyone about your complaint if you do not wish to do so.
-But you can still log in your complaint by email or through the website.
-This information will be time stamped and retained until and unless you decide to withdraw it.
+If you don't want to speak to anyone about the incident or behavior you wish to report, you can submit your report by email or through the website.
+You can indicate on the form or in your email that you do not wish to speak directly to the ombudsperson.
+Your information will be time stamped and retained until and unless you decide to withdraw it.

 What information should I provide?